-Applications will soon be open for the 2018 Recanati-Kaplan Centre Postgraduate Diploma in International Wildlife Conservation Practice (academic year 2018-19) have now closed.
+Applications are now open for the 2018 Recanati-Kaplan Centre Postgraduate Diploma in International Wildlife Conservation Practice (academic year 2018-19) have now closed.
 Applications for 2020 are open, and applications will close Friday June 14th 2019 at 12 noon, UK time.

 We will assess all applicants based on your individual merits and potential shown in your CV, a statement of your career plans and your referees’ statements.
 In order to apply for the diploma, you must have:

 - A minimum of a BSc-equivalent qualification in a biology/natural resources-related field, OR in exceptional cases demonstrated equivalent experience in the field of wildlife conservation practice.
 If you already have, or currently studying for, a doctorate in the natural sciences, you would not be considered a priority candidate.